Auto-Mech/amech-dev/README.md

 must complete before the workflow can move on to the next one.

-At the end of the run, the data from the local test run will be zipped into `.tgz` archive for use in GitHub Actions workflow testing (see below).
-This archive will include a `provenance.yaml` file recording the current commit hash of each repository.
+At the end of the run, the data from the local test run will be zipped into `.tgz` archive and added in a separate git commit for use in GitHub Actions workflow testing (see below).
+This archive includes a `provenance.yaml` file recording the current commit hash of each repository and a `signature.yaml` file which, in this case, records the same information.
-To make sure the latter is accurate, you will be prevented from running tests if you have uncommitted changes in one or more Python files.
+To make sure the recorded provenance is accurate, you will be prevented from running tests if you have uncommitted changes in any Python files.
+The commit hashes in the `siganture.yaml` file are used by the GitHub Actions workflow to check that the tests are up-to-date.
+If these do not match the respective GitHub repos, the "signature" test on GitHub Actions will fail.

 #### Check progress

-You can check the progress of a local test run as follows.
+You can check the progress of a local test with the following command.
 ```
 pixi run test status
 ```
-This will display a table showing the status of your jobs and generate a set of `check_<test name>.log` files, containing the paths to any jobs that do not have an `OK` status (including running jobs), as well as the last line of the job log file.
+This will display a table showing the status of your jobs and generate a set of `check_<test name>.log` files, containing the paths to any jobs that have something other than an `OK` status (including running jobs), along with the last line of the log file for these jobs.
-This file is designed to be easily grep-able:
+These files are designed to be easily grep-able:
 ```
 grep "~conf_energy" check_quick.log       # See paths
 grep "~conf_energy" -A 1 check_quick.log  # See paths and last lines
 ```

-#### Signature required

-Once the local tests have completed, you **must** run the following command to "sign" the test run.
-Make sure your Git username is configured before you do this. [^4]
+#### Update `signature.yaml` without re-running local tests

+If you only made a small change, or made changes that you are confident will not affect the tested functionality, you can override the signature test by locally running the following command before merging:
 ```
 pixi run test sign
 ```
-This will create a `signature.yaml` file in the test directory containing your Git username and the commit hashes of each AutoMech module.

-To confirm that the tests are up to date, the GitHub Actions workflow checks that these commit hashes match the current ones on GitHub (excluding "Merge pull request" commits).
-Note that this means you will need to merge any changes to the lower-level modules **before** merging changes to MechDriver (or, if they involve work in progress, stash the un-merged changes on a feature branch).

-#### What if I only made a small change?

-If you only made a small change, or made changes that you are confident will not affect the tested functionality, you can do the last step (signing) *without* re-running the local tests.
-This time, when you run `pixi run test sign`, you will be prompted to approve the additional commits to each module relative to the tested version.
+You will be prompted to approve the changes made to each repo since the tests were last run.
-The record of these additional changes will be included in the `signature.yaml` file.
+These "overrides" will be recorded in the `signature.yaml` and the signature test will now pass.

-### End-to-end Workflow Testing
+### Remote Testing

-Once the local tests have been run, you can use the following command to run an end-to-end workflow test using the electronic structure data generated above.[^5]
+GitHub Actions will use the following `pytest` commands to check the `signature.yaml` file and to run the test cases using the archived electronic structure data.[^5]
 ```
+pytest -v src/mechdriver/tests/ -k "signature"              # check the signature
-pytest -n auto -v src/mechdriver/tests/
+pytest -n auto -v src/mechdriver/tests/ -k "not signature"  # run test cases
 ```
-This is the same command that will be run on GitHub Actions.
+You can run these locally as well.

-### Adding New Tests
+### Adding Tests

 Adding a new test is a two-step process: